openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/user.User.md

 ------------ | ------------- | ------------- | -------------
 dict, frozendict.frozendict,  | frozendict.frozendict,  | test code generation for objects Value must be a map of strings to values.
 It cannot be the &#x27;null&#x27; value. |

-<a id="user-properties-objectwithnodeclaredprops-properties-objectwithnodeclaredpropsnullable"></a>
+<a id="user-properties-objectwithnodeclaredpropsnullable"></a>
-# User properties ObjectWithNoDeclaredProps properties ObjectWithNoDeclaredPropsNullable
+# User properties ObjectWithNoDeclaredPropsNullable

 ## Description
 test code generation for nullable objects.
 Value must be a map of strings to values or the &#x27;null&#x27; value.